 Man reading through a contract he's going to sign.

 It’s essential to understand the fine print when signing any type of loan document, especially when you’re buying a home.
-We look at these documents but tend to glance over them, and an acceleration clause is usually one of those items.
+However, when some borrowers look at these documents, they might glance over them instead of reading carefully.
+But this can cause an issue if the mortgage includes an acceleration clause.

-Wondering what happens when your loan is accelerated?
-We’ll dive into the details and what you can do if an acceleration clause is enforced on you.
+Let’s dive into the details of how an acceleration clause works and what you can do if one is enforced on you.

 What Triggers An Acceleration Letter?